gaps-closure/gaps-closure.github.io/docs/Java/03-02-02-constraint-model.md

 3) For any parameter passing edge in the cut, the taint of the source node must have a CDF that allows the data to be shared with the level of the taint of the destination node.
 This applies to the input parameters going from caller to callee and output parameters going from callee back to the caller.

 Note: For cross domain calls, the callee is assigned to a fixed enclave level.
-The caller may be unannotated and the label to be considered (e.g. for argument passing checks) would corrsepond to the label applicable at the level of the caller (instance).
+The caller may be unannotated and the label to be considered (e.g. for argument passing checks) would correspond to the label applicable at the level of the caller (instance).

 ```minizinc
 constraint :: "XDCDataReturnAllowed"